cqcallaw/mesa-builder/README.md

 # Mesa Builder
-A script to build Mesa on Ubuntu using chroot.
+A script to build and deploy Mesa on Ubuntu using chroot.

 # Configuration